jadrs/biotracker/README.md

 A change in direction is considered valid if the particle moves at least N_BODIES x PARTICLE_SIZE pixels.

-#### Curvature estimation
+#### Circle fitting

+We fit a circle on the sequence of 2d point coordinates of each track using using the ["hyper fit" algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0167947310004809?via%3Dihub).
+Besides circle parameters, we also store a measure of the fitting error (variance of the residuals).

 * **--k-subsample-factor** (default: 1)

 Subsample the input track by taking each K_SUBSAMPLE_FACTOR points for estimation.

-To estimate the curvature of a track we fit a circle to the point set using ["hyper fit" algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0167947310004809?via%3Dihub).
-Track curvature is computed as the reciprocal of the circle radius.

-Setting K_SUBSAMPLE_FACTOR to a value higher than 1 will consider 1 out every K_SUBSAMPLE_FACTOR points in the sequence (and thus a coarse resolution)
+Setting K_SUBSAMPLE_FACTOR to a value higher than 1 will consider 1 out every K_SUBSAMPLE_FACTOR points in the sequence (and thus a coarse resolution).

 ### Example